1961 Australian federal election

-The 1961 Australian federal election was held in Australia on 9 December 1961.
+A federal election was held in Australia on 9 December 1961.
 All 122 seats in the House of Representatives and 31 of the 60 seats in the Senate were up for election.
 The incumbent Liberal–Country coalition led by Prime Minister Robert Menzies defeated the opposition Labor Party under Arthur Calwell, despite losing the two-party-preferred popular vote.

 In his first election as Labor leader, Calwell significantly reduced the Coalition's margin, gaining 15 seats to leave the government with only a two-seat majority.
 This was the first and only time that a Federal Government won a sixth consecutive term in office.

 Future opposition leader and Governor General Bill Hayden entered parliament at this election.

 Issues

 Due to a credit squeeze, the economy had gone into a brief recession in 1961 and unemployment had risen to high levels.
 This saw an increase in popularity for Labor; Menzies' case was not helped by an approach seen by the press, notably The Sydney Morning Herald, as inappropriately paternalistic.
 The Herald, which had long supported Menzies, switched sides to support Calwell and Labor, which gave Calwell the confidence to mount a spirited campaign.
 These factors were enough to see a swing against the Menzies Government.